Toggle menu

 Encourage Employee Participation

 Employees have a major role in maintaining a safe workplace.
-Therefore, employee participation is a key factor in an effective safety program..
+Therefore, employee participation is a key factor in an effective safety shoe program.
 After all, employees are tasked daily with potentially dangerous activities such as operating heavy machinery, handling hazardous materials and navigating slippery work floors.
 The successful execution of tasks like these requires your team to be properly trained, cautious and alert to avoid accidents.

 As a Safety Manager, it’s your responsibility to create a strong safety culture in which safety is both valued and prioritized throughout the entire organization.
 When a strong safety culture is established, it becomes easier to help employees understand their role in safety and to engage them in your program.
 According to a study by management consulting company, Gallup, companies with engaged employees have about 70% fewer accidents than other companies.
 Essentially, this implies that a lack of employee engagement can cost you.